 Citi Bank- Credit Card

-Not a problem, I’m sure customer service are will be happy to help – hmmm.
+Not a problem, I’m sure customer service will be happy to help – hmmm.

-This was a major customer service FAIL – Why are they sending me to a website or visit a branch?
+This was a major customer service FAIL.
+Why are they sending me to a website or a branch?
 I don’t have time for that.
 I had messaged in the hope of getting help and completing the process.

 Hmm, if I choose the travel card, is my card not secure because I didn’t choose the secure card?
-Anyways, it’s all been a bit of a headache.
+Anyway, it’s all been a bit of a headache.

 It then gave me all the information about the card which quite frankly, made no sense to me or anyone I know as we have never learned anything about credit cards.
 But I still decided to apply for it anyway because of the reviews and ratings.
 Probably in hindsight I could have made a more informed decision.
 Because, if I am being real, I have spent more time picking out what socks to wear in the morning.